Liberal Party (Brazil, 2006): Ideology

 The Liberal Party is a big tent conservative party.
-The Liberal Party are described as centre-right or right-wing.
+The Liberal Party used to be described as centre-right or right-wing but since Bolsonaro's incorporation the party has moved to the far-right of the political spectrum.

-Though previously a party of national liberalism, before its merger with PRONA, the party has increasingly been affiliated with the anti-democratic right in Brazil.
+Though previously a party of national liberalism, before its merger with PRONA, the party has increasingly been affiliated with the far-right in Brazil.
 This has come as a result of the party's joining around the political philosophy of Jair Bolsonaro, who was initially affiliated with the PSL and other socially conservative parties.
-With the questioning of democracy, foreign policy, and the anti-democratic statements of Bolsonaro, the party seems to have re-embraced some of the tendencies of the head of PRONA Eneas Carneiro, a noted supporter of LaRoucheism, the previous military dictatorship, and a right wing opposition to neoliberalism.
+With the questioning of democracy, foreign policy, and the anti-democratic statements of Bolsonaro, the party seems to have re-embraced some of the tendencies of the head of PRONA Eneas Carneiro, a noted supporter of LaRoucheism, the previous military dictatorship, and a right-wing opposition to neoliberalism.

-Generally the party is right-wing populist, economically liberal, but socially anti liberal and pro-Evangelical, aligning with the ideology of Bolsonaro.
-The party is agrarian, pro-military, and pro-life.
+Generally the party is right-wing populist, economically liberal, but socially anti-liberal and pro-Evangelical, aligning with the ideology of Bolsonaro.
+The party is pro-agrobusiness, pro-military, and pro-life.
 The party promotes a generally more economically open form of Brazilian nationalism than Carneiro.
+In a letter to members in 2021, PL president Valdemar Costa Neto defined the values of freedom, Christian faith, family, and economic liberalism as ideological commitments.
+He also maintained that the party will act in the interests of agribusiness and the advancement of anti-drug public policies.
+The party also has defended the right to bear arms and advocates reducing the age of criminal responsibility from 18 to 16 years.

-The party has frequently supported Bolsonaro's attacks on the media and the election system in Brazil.
+The party has frequently supported Bolsonaro's attacks on the media and the electoral system in Brazil.